tomoakimikami/spr-rabbitmq-message-uuid/README.md

-# RabbitMQ Message Timestamp Plugin #
+# RabbitMQ Message UUID Plugin #

-This plugin fills the `timestamp` property of a message as it enters RabbitMQ with the current (server node) timestamp value.
+This plugin fills the `uuid` property of a message as it enters RabbitMQ with the current (server node) UUID value.

 ## Supported RabbitMQ Versions ##